Security concerns leave Afghan evacuees stuck in Balkan camp | Law-Order

 - United States

-For some Afghans who were evacuated as their country fell to the Taliban last summer, the journey to the US has stalled, and perhaps ended, at a sun-baked cluster of tents and temporary housing on an American base in the Balkans.
+For some Afghans who were evacuated as their country fell to the Taliban last summer, the journey to the United States has stalled, and perhaps ended, at a sun-baked cluster of tents and temporary housing on an American base in the Balkans.

 “They just keep repeating the same things, that it takes time and we must be patient,” one of the Afghans, Muhammad Arif Sarwari, said in a text message from the base.